tanvir-alam-sk/assignment-8-raf/README.md

    docker image prune                        # Remove dangling images (unused layers).
 Removes image layers not associated with any container.

    docker image prune -a                     # Remove all unused images (dangling and unreferenced).
-Deletes all unused images, including dangling and unreferenced ones.
+Deletes all unused images, including dangling --------------------------------------------and unreferenced ones.

    docker volume prune                       # Remove unused volumes.
 Cleans up volumes not connected to any container.